Kenya in close presidential election amid prayers for peace

 The 77-year-old Odinga has made history by choosing running mate Martha Karua, a former justice minister and the first woman to be a leading contender for the deputy presidency.
 “Make your voice heard,” she said after voting early in a knitted cap, a sign of the unusually cold weather in parts of the country.

-Rising food and fuel prices, huge government debt, high unemployment and corruption mean economic issues are at the center of an election in which unregulated campaign spending highlighted the country’s inequality.
+Rising food and fuel prices, debt at 67% of GDP, youth unemployment at 40% and corruption mean economic issues are at the center of an election in which unregulated campaign spending highlighted the country’s inequality.
 But personalities still matter.

 “We need mature people to lead, not someone who abuses people.
-Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived with friends at a polling station on the outskirts of Nairobi to find an estimated 500 people in line before dawn.
+Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived at a polling station on Nairobi's outskirts to find an estimated 500 people in line before dawn.
 She had “very high” hopes for Odinga on his fifth try,

-Others predicted a lower turnout than the 80% five years ago and blamed voter apathy.
+Others said they were seeing a lower turnout than the 80% five years ago and blamed voter apathy.
 The electoral commission signed up less than half of the new voters it had hoped for, just 2.5 million.

+Difficulties were reported at times with the electronic voting system, and presidential candidate George Wajackoyah told journalists that some voting kits weren’t working.
+Though polling in low single figures, Wajackoyah and his pledges to legalize marijuana have prompted questions over whether he could draw enough votes to force a runoff.

+The Independent Electoral and Boundaries Commission told journalists that about 200 voting kits had failed out of more than 46,000, calling it “not widespread" and a “normal thing” for technology to break down at times.
+It also said more than 6.5 million people had voted by midday, or about 30% of the 22 million registered.

-Kenyans are hoping for a peaceful vote.
+Kenyans hope for a peaceful vote.
 Elections can be exceptionally troubled, as in 2007 when the country exploded after Odinga claimed the vote had been stolen from him and more than 1,000 people were killed.
-Ruto was indicted by the International Criminal Court for crimes against humanity for his role in violence, but his case was terminated amid allegations of witness tampering.
+Ruto was indicted by the International Criminal Court for crimes against humanity for his role in the violence, but his case was terminated amid allegations of witness tampering.

-This is likely Odinga’s last try, and Kenyans and election observers will be watching to see how his often passionate supporters react to the results and any allegations of rigging.
+This is likely Odinga’s last try, and Kenyans and election observers are waiting to see how his often passionate supporters react to the results and any allegations of rigging.

 Ruto and Odinga have said they will accept the official results — if the vote is free and fair.
 “It is every Kenyan's hope," the president told journalists after voting.

-More than 22 million people are registered to vote.
 Official results must be announced within a week, but impatience is expected if they don’t come before this weekend.
-The underfunded Independent Electoral and Boundaries Commission is under pressure to ensure an untroubled vote.
+The underfunded electoral commission is under pressure to ensure an untroubled vote.

 To win outright, a candidate needs more than half of all votes and at least 25% of the votes in more than half of Kenya’s 47 counties.
 No outright winner means a runoff election within 30 days.